 - Agent Skills — drop a

 SKILL.mdbundle (or.skillarchive) in and the chat model loads it on demand to follow your house style, brand, or domain playbooks — progressive disclosure, no fine-tuning.
-Upload, view, and delete them at/admin/skills, live (no restart), RBAC-gated per role.
+Admins upload/view/delete global skills at/admin/skills(live, no restart, RBAC-gated per role); every user can also add their own private skills at/skills, usable only in their own chats.
 See Agent Skills. - Scheduled actions — per-user prompts that run on a cron schedule (hourly / daily / weekly / monthly, or a raw cron expression), each evaluated in its own timezone.
 A friendly builder assembles the cron and shows the next run times live; every fire opens a chat you can read back in the UI — a fresh one each time, or (optionally) continuing the previous run's conversation as history.
 See Scheduled actions.

 - Integrations (per-user MCP connectors) — an admin-curated catalog of MCP servers (Google Workspace, GitHub, Atlassian, GitLab, …) that each user connects to with their own account at